swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 * The dependent value must be potentially non-`Escapable`.

-* The dependent value's lifetime must not be longer than that of the source value.
+* The dependent value's lifetime must be as long as or shorter than that of the source value.

 * The dependent value is treated as an ongoing access to the source value.
     Following Swift's usual exclusivity rules, the source value may not be mutated during the lifetime of the dependent value;
     if the access is a mutating access, the source value is further prohibited from being accessed at all during the lifetime of the dependent value.

 The compiler must issue a diagnostic if any of the above cannot be satisfied.